Understand Your Vehicle Repossession Rights

-The highly qualified attorneys of Simon, Fitzgerald, Cooke, Reed and Welch, can help explain your options and most importantly, your rights against creditors.
+The highly qualified attorneys of Simon Fitzgerald LLC, can help explain your options and most importantly, your rights against creditors.
 Filing a Chapter 13 bankruptcy immediately stops creditors.
 The repossession is halted and your Chapter 13 plan provides how you intend to pay the creditor.

 In some cases you may be able to pay the present value of the vehicle at a reduced interest rate through Chapter 13.
 If your car has already been repossessed, you must act quickly.
 You normally have 10 days from the date of repossession to file Chapter 13 bankruptcy.

 Prevent Vehicle Repossession

 Chapter 13 bankruptcy may be the best solution for saving your car or truck.
 Repossession is put on hold as long as you continue paying for the vehicle or pay for the vehicle in your Chapter 13 Plan.

 (1) You continue making the original payments until the vehicle is paid off, with any arrears included in your Chapter 13.
 You can sometimes pay only the present value of the vehicle at a reduced interest rate through your Chapter 13 plan.